bm4cs/bencode.io/content/posts/2024-05-04-kustomize.md

 Kustomize is built into `kubectl` with `-k`.
 Great samples on [kubernetes.io/docs](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)

-> Kustomize provides a template-free way to customize kubernetes manifest
+> Kustomize provides a template-free way to customize kubernetes manifests

 Contents: